anshour/simple-blog-api/README.md

 This project is a simple blog API built using the Next.js App router.
 Here are some highlights of this project:

 - Does not using any database, only a JSON and Markdown files
-- Using vercel edge runtimes, so the response time is super fast
+- Using vercel serverless runtimes, so the response time is fast
 - 0$ Deployment cost when using Vercel.
 - The goal is to provide a beginner-friendly API that is easy to understand and use.